-So you bought limes in bulk on a sale.
-The price was really great, and you use limes fairly often for cooking and baking, so that seemed like a no-brainer at that time.
+You’ve bought a bunch of limes on a sale.
+The price was great, and you use limes fairly often for cooking and baking, so that seemed like a no-brainer at that time.
 But once you got home, you realized you purchased way too many.
-That when you asked the question: do limes go bad?
+That when you asked yourself: do limes go bad?

 Or maybe you buy only a lime or two at a time, and only when you have a dish planned that calls for lime juice.
 But this time around your plans have changed, and you need to know how long you can store limes and what’s the best way to keep them fresh for longer.